jake-schmm/Login/README.md

 Explanation of files:
-- signup.php- the action performed when "Submit" is clicked when creating a new use through newuser.php
+- signup.php- the action performed when "Submit" is clicked.
+This is in the context of creating a new user through newuser.php
 - newuser.php - the UI for registering a new user
 - login.php - the action performed when "Login" is clicked on UserLoginForm.html
 - UserLoginForm.html - the UI for login screen